UPPMAX/NAISS_Slurm/docs/cluster.md

 What happens in a parallel program is generally the following:

 - A "master" process is created to control the distribution of data and tasks.
-- The "master" sends data and instructions to one or more "slave" processes that do the calculations.
+- The "master" sends data and instructions to one or more "worker" processes that do the calculations.
-- The "slave" processes then send the results back to the "master".
+- The "worker" processes then send the results back to the "master".
 - The "master" combines the results and/or may send out further subsections of the problem to be solved.

 Examples of parallel problems: